Nami-L/Sumador/README.md

 ![Esquema del sumador](prueba.png)

-The UVM architecture has many modules where each module has specific task.
-The next figure show how this architecture is connect using .
+The UVM architecture consists of many modules, where each module has a specific task.
+The following figure shows how this architecture is connected using the UVM hierarchy:
 - Top
   - Test
     - Environment
       - Agent
         - Monitor
         - Driver
         - Sequencer
 - DUT

 ![Jerarquí del ambien de verificación UVM](testuvm2.png)